Department of Labor Logo United States Department of Labor

 All items less food and energy

-The November 2024 Consumer Price Index for the Dallas-Fort Worth-Arlington area is scheduled to be released on Wednesday, December 11, 2024.
+The March 2026 Consumer Price Index for the Dallas-Fort Worth-Arlington area is scheduled to be released on Friday, April 10, 2026.

 Technical Note

 The Consumer Price Index (CPI) is a measure of the average change in prices over time in a fixed market basket of goods and services.
-The Consumer Price Index for Dallas is published bi-monthly.
+The Consumer Price Index for Dallas-Fort Worth is published bi-monthly.
 The set of components and sub-aggregates published for regional and metropolitan indexes is more limited than at the U.S. city average level; these indexes are byproducts of the national CPI program.
 Each local index has a much smaller sample size than the national or regional indexes and is, therefore, subject to substantially more sampling and other measurement error.
 As a result, local-area indexes are more volatile than the national or regional indexes.
 In addition, local indexes are not adjusted for seasonal influences.
 NOTE: Area indexes do not measure differences in the level of prices between cities; they only measure the average change in prices for each area since the base period.

 The Dallas-Fort Worth-Arlington, TX, Core Based Statistical Area includes the counties of Collin, Dallas, Denton, Ellis, Hood, Hunt, Johnson, Kaufman, Parker, Rockwall, Somervell, Tarrant, and Wise in Texas.